Find Grad Schools

 84 Yearly Graduations

 University of Mississippi comes in at #5 on our list of the most popular colleges offering master's degrees in biomedical science.
 Roughly 21,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,252 per year, while in-state graduate students, on average, pay $9,252 per year.
+The average in-state tuition for full-time undergraduates is $9,072 per year, while in-state graduate students, on average, pay $9,072 per year.
 During the most recent year for which we have data, 84 people received their master's degree in biomedical science from Ole Miss.
-Of these students, 61% were women and 39% were members of underrepresented racial-ethnic groups.
-University of Mississippi biomedical science graduates who receive their master's degree go on to jobs earning a median salary of $45,974.
+Around 48% of these students were from an underrepresented racial-ethnic group, and 68% were women.

 #6